-This course introduces the student to industry standards governing fiber to the desk (FTTD). fiber to the home (FTTH) and local/wide area network (LAN/WAN) fiber networks, and further introduces the student to basic fusion and mechanical splicing.
-Students will learn the will learn the basics of the American legal system along with skills such as researching legal issues, interviewing clients and witnesses, and drafting motions and pleadings.
-By the end $\,$ of this course, students will have a clear understanding of what a paralegal does, the skills needed to be a successful paralegal and what it will take to begin a career as a paralegal.
-Prerequisite:
+This course will introduce the basic knowledge and skills required of paralegals.
+Students will learn the basics of the American legal system along with skills such as researching legal issues, interviewing clients and witnesses, and drafting motions and pleadings.
+By the end of this course, students will have a clear understanding of what a paralegal does, the skills needed to be a successful paralegal and what it will take to begin a career as a paralegal.